Board-Certified Deer Park Divorce Lawyers

 to handle complex issues that arise in a client's case, such as hidden

 assets and modifications of court orders.
 Ensure that you are fully represented

-by relying on the services of Dennis M. Slate, Attorney at Law!
+by relying on the services of Slate & Associates, Attorneys at Law!

-As a Deer Park Board-Certified Lawyer, I am prepared to pursue the best
+As a Deer Park Board-Certified Lawyer, Dennis M. Slate is prepared to

-today to find out how my involvement in your case can make all the difference.
+today to find out how our involvement in your case can make all the difference.